Report Student Mistreatment

 Specific circumstances will determine reporting options and next steps.
 Conflict in an organization’s environment can arise in multiple ways, ranging from interpersonal disputes about performance to violations of institution’s policies or committing unlawful practices.
 The circumstances of an issue determine appropriate next steps.

 Informal Approaches to Conflict Resolution

 In some situations, informal conflict resolution can be an effective measure.
-The following are examples of informal approaches for students, staff and faculty:
+The following are examples of informal approaches:

 - Directly approach the individual whose behavior is unwelcome.
 Tell them how their behavior affected you and tell them that you don’t want it to happen again.

 - Ask for an intermediary to approach the individual on your behalf.
 This could be a trusted colleague at the department, school, or campus level.

 - Bring the matter to the attention of someone in a position of authority such as your supervisor, program director, graduate advisor, departmental chair, or – if the person involved is the supervisor, advisor or chair – the appropriate associate dean or HR representative.

 - Seek out advice from the Ombuds Office.